HolismHolding/Infra/README.md

  - Cross-organization engineering
  - Worldwide engineering

-If you own multiple companies, your business requires **cross-organization engineering**.
+If you own multiple companies, your business might require **cross-organization engineering**.

-This means that there can be rules and practices that all companies would follow.
+It means that there can be rules and practices that all companies would follow.

-If all of your owned companies are software related, and you develop software in them, and if their business lines are similar, I highly recommend that you create a well-defined infrastrcuture.
+I strongly recommend that you create a well-defined infrastructure, if:

+- You own multiple companies
+- Some of them are developing software
+- Their business lines are similar

 This means:

  - Same toolset, toolchain, or tech stack
  - Same checklists for